parenthesin/simul/README.md

 $ cp resources/config.edn.sample resources/config.edn
 ```

-Or you can set all keys in as environment variables.
+Or you can set all keys as environment variables.
 ```bash
 $ UNSPLASH_ACCESS_KEY="YOUR-UNSPLASH-ACCESS-KEY-IN-EV" lein repl
 ```